 What to serve with stuffed acorn squash

-You may also like my sausage stuffed peppers!
+If you love stuffed veggies, you may also like my sausage stuffed peppers!

 Questions?
 Let me know in the comments below!

-Sausage and Parmesan Stuffed Acorn Squash
+Sausage & Parmesan Stuffed Acorn Squash

 - 2 acorn squash